silvia-odwyer/gdl/README.md

 #### WebAssembly
 Coming soon:tm:

-The WebAssembly version of this library will make use of the browser's canvas, for rapid graphic creation in the browser.
+The WebAssembly version of this library will make use of the browser's canvas, for graphic creation in the browser.

 <!--
 ### Native Use